For years, the debate around gender representation in Irish and British music has been marked by a familiar frustration.

 Artists raised concerns.
 Campaigners published reports.
 Broadcasters defended their decisions.
-Progress, where it existed, was often incremental and difficult to measure.
+Industry bodies launched initiatives.
+Yet despite the conversations, progress often felt difficult to quantify.

 Analysing annual Top 20 Irish Artist Charts across RTÉ 2FM, RTÉ Radio 1, Today FM, 98FM, FM104, Spin 103.8, Beat 102-103 and iRadio between June 2025 and June 2026, the findings reveal the strongest level of female representation documented by Why Not Her? since the organisation began tracking Irish radio airplay.

-Women, female-fronted acts and female-led collaborations accounted for approx 35.6% of all entries across the annual Top 20 Irish Artist Charts of the broadcasters analysed.
+Women, female-fronted acts and female-led collaborations accounted for approximately 35.6% of all entries across the annual Top 20 Irish Artist Charts of the broadcasters analysed.

 That figure alone tells an important story.

-The Wicklow band emerged as the most-played female act in Ireland’s national all-radio chart, accumulating 6,433 combined radio plays across the reporting period.
+The Wicklow band emerged as the most-played female act in Ireland’s national all-radio chart.
 At a time when discussions around representation often focus on percentages and policy, Florence Road’s success provides tangible evidence that women are increasingly achieving sustained national visibility across Irish radio.

 The result is a radio landscape that is beginning to look more reflective of the country it serves.